 This has always been less about 'art' than a kind of visual literacy, or something the Germans might call a Weltanschauung.
 The roots of my work borrow from science, philosophy, art and culture, connecting and interweaving them to offer 'other' perspectives on our seeing ways.

 My interest lies mainly in connecting visual languages that tend to operate autonomously.
-Over these last years I've watched a tendency for us to define what we see in isolation, believing it to be more about our beliefs than the hidden influences shaping them.
+Over these last years, I’ve watched a tendency for us to define what we see in isolation, believing it to be more about our own beliefs than the hidden influences shaping us.
 Uncovering these perceptions (which is a slow and persistent process) may sometimes delight or even disturb, but for me, this approach has always been met with a considered eye.
 We are all creatures of our own patterns and biases, and sometimes we forget that to pierce into them requires a spirit of poise and patience.
 To truly read our expressions requires some inquiry into how visual languages function, as well as our symbols, our human intentions, and the roots of our social orders shape them.
-Awakening to these expressions (or metaphors) forms the lifeblood of thought that fuels our cultural evolutions and the languages they produce.
+Awakening to these expressions (or metaphors) forms the lifeblood of thought that fuels a culture and the evolutions that it produces—among them is art.
 Everyday we use the basic tools of story, myth, and symbol, or ‘point and counterpoint’ in a fantastic number of ways to make sense of the complexities around us.
-But to truly read them requires some ability to uncover the influences and motivations that drive them.
-This forms the backbone of creative thought, and it is also part of the three questions that are central to my practice — how does our language work, what does it do to help or hinder our cultures, and the question we seldom engage our senses with, why?
-Although the answers to these motivations may remain varied, complex, and just out of reach, the point is to push beyond the immediate impressions that can recklessly define them.
-So when it comes to this world and our living patterns in it, do we have any option but to explore them through the wonder and folly 'of other'?
+Although the answers to these motivations may remain varied, complex, and just out of reach, the point is to push beyond the immediate impressions and distorted biases that recklessly choose to define them.
+So when it comes to this world and our living patterns in it, do we have any option but to explore them through the wonder and folly ‘of other’?